linuxdeepin/deepin-manual/manual-assets/personal/dde-file-manager/en_US/index.md

 ### Install UnionTech OS Assistant

 1. Click ![icon](icon/phone.svg) in the system tray or open File Manager and click **My Phone** in the left panel.
-2. Click **Download UnionTech OS Assistant**, a window with a QR code inside pops up.
+2. Click **Install UnionTech OS Assistant**, a window with a QR code inside pops up.

 ![phone](jpg/myphone.png)